vyca2017/content/content/reference/platform/data-schema/fields.md

 Required fields are usually marked using a `!` after the field type.

-> An example for a required field on the `User` model could look like this: `name: String!`.
+> An example for a required field on the `User` type could look like this: `name: String!`.

 ## Field Constraints